 5. Qualifying Examination.
 Ordinarily, the questions will come from a variety of areas agreed upon by the student and their faculty committee.
 To ensure breadth, the committee must include at least four faculty (at least two of whom are from the program area).
 The student and advisor will work together to identify appropriate faculty members for the committee.
 Together with the committee, the student will develop three distinct reading lists, with each including approximately 15-20 journal articles on a single topic.
+The full committee must approve the topics and reading lists.
 The examination consists of two parts.
-First, the committee will provide 3 questions, one for each reading list, and the student will have 6 hours to write a brief essay response (maximum of 750 words for each essay) to each question.
-This exam is closed-book; students will not be informed of the questions in advance and may not consult any materials to answer these questions.
-The committee will then grade these responses within one week, with at least two committee members grading each response.